RealTrippR/varlist/README.md

 # .varlist #

-the .varlist specification is straightforward, line-oriented data format similar to the .env format.
+the .varlist specification is straightforward, line-oriented data format similar to .env.
 All variables are key-value pairs and are either implicitly typed based on its literal form or explicitly typed via a type specifier.

 For the exact specification details, refer to spec.txt